-How To Use LinkedIn To Find A Job
+How To Use LinkedIn To Get A Job: Part 1

 - Identify your brand strategy and create your LinkedIn ritual

 - Discover how to use LinkedIn to save time in your normal tasks

 - Get found by decision makers and influencers by using keywords

 - Advanced Search- Discover how to find key people and connect

 - Power Posting- Learn how to post great content while saving time